selwynpolit/d9book/book/queries.md

 ### SQL update query - example 1

-This shows how to update a status field to the new value \$status when the uuid matches, the event is either update or add and the status is new.
+This shows how to update a status field to the new value in `$status` when the uuid matches, the event is either update or add, and the status is new.

 ```php
 public function setUpdateStatus(string $uuid, string $status) {